leoshimo/vrs/emacs/chooser-manual-tests.md

 ## 1. Choose a value

 Insert `(demo_items)` and press `C-c C-v`.
-Choose **Green notebook**.
+Each row shows a full Lyric value;
+choose the one containing `"Green notebook"` and `:id 2`.
 The expression becomes:

 ```lyric
 '(:demo/item :title "Green notebook" :id 2 :note "line\n\"quoted\"" :tags (gamma delta))
 ```

-The title comes from the value's `:title`; it is ordinary data and can be anything.
-The original fixture called both items **Same** solely to test duplicate labels.
-Neither that word nor identical titles are required.
+Emacs displays the value directly, without extracting a title. `:title` is just one of the fields in this fixture.
+The original fixture called both items **Same** to check that equal titles did not confuse selection; no special name or title field is required.
+Row numbers distinguish even identical values.
-Numbered choices distinguish rows even when their labels match.

 The tag, nested symbols, string escaping, and outer quote should survive.
 Evaluate the retained value with `C-c C-e` to confirm it is usable source.